 Opiate withdrawals can do a serious number on the mind and body.
 Some people experience minor symptoms nausea and headaches when they’re trying to stop using opiates, while others go through more intense things like vomiting, diarrhea, and excessive sweating.

 These are just a few of the many symptoms of opiate withdrawal.
-Thankfully, there are plenty of home remedies for opiate withdrawal that you or your loved one can use to overcome this period of the recovery process!
+Thankfully, there are plenty of home remedies for opiate withdrawal that you or your loved one can use to overcome this period of the addiction recovery process.

-Here are 10 of the best resources a person can use when going through the stages of opiate withdrawal.
+Here are 10 of the best resources a person can use when going through the stages of withdrawing from opiates at home.

 Proper hydration is essential to everyone, but it’s particularly important for addicts who are experiencing withdrawals.

 Hydration helps keep the body in homeostasis.
 It supports healthy blood flow, good energy levels, and emotional stability – all of which may be affected during the withdrawal process.

 When the body is trying to “shut down” because of its addiction to opiates, water is one of the best things that will keep a person going.

 Drinking plenty of water and healthy eating go hand in hand.